-Home-cooked creativity’s on the menu at Elisco Advertising
+Home-cooked ideas are on the menu at Elisco’s Creative Cafe

-For 38 years, Elisco Advertising’s core objective has been to serve clients.
+For 38 years, Elisco Creative Cafe’s core objective has been to serve clients.
 Only now, the context is literal.
-Headed by president and creative director John Elisco, the agency has evolved rather atypically since it was first founded by Elisco’s father in 1978.
+Headed by president and creative director John Elisco, the advertising agency has evolved rather atypically since it was founded by Elisco’s father in 1978.
 Back then, under the name Stone Wheel, the company was celebrated for its proactive account service and nontraditional ways of thinking.
 It still is, of course — but since 2002, those fresh ideas have been served alongside actual home-cooked meals.
-Headquartered on Lawrenceville’s storefront-heavy Butler Street, Elisco Advertising’s Creative Cafe is a supremely clever — albeit quirky — fusion of the advertising and food service industries.
+Headquartered on Lawrenceville’s storefront-heavy Butler Street, Elisco’s Creative Cafe is a supremely clever — albeit quirky — fusion of the advertising and food service industries.

 “Twelve years ago, we asked our clients why they picked us,” Elisco tells me.
 “They all said basically the same things.
 They loved our account service.
 They liked our creative.
 And the last part, which was the weird part — everyone said, ‘We really like the food that you bring to events.’
 So we thought, ‘How do we combine food, creativity, and account service?’
 So we did this [Creative] Cafe.
 It’s a celebration of things that we’re passionate about.”